vleplat/rgb-tensor-denoise/README.md

 This method can also serve as a standalone **denoising tool** — but its primary value here is in **refining SR results**.

+---

+### 🚀 Future Work

+We are actively exploring enhancements including:

+- **Parallelized Patch Denoising**:
+  Denoising across segments is **embarrassingly parallel** — a parallel implementation using `joblib`, `multiprocessing`, or GPU-backed tensor libraries is in progress.

+- **TT-based smoothing with Total Variation regularization** (experimental).